Data Usage over Mobile Internet

 If there’s an unexplained spike in usage on your carrier’s reporting, but you've been tracking usage by another means you can go back to your secondary logs and see if they match up with the carrier's.

-If you suspect your carrier is misreporting your usage, the best way begin the process of refuting their report is to have your own independent, accurate data logs.
+If you suspect your carrier is misreporting your usage, the best way to begin the process of refuting their report is to have your own independent, accurate data logs.

-However, rarely does it turn out that inaccurate reporting by the carrier is the culprit - it's usually some of the common data hogs that can take us all by surprise if we're not careful.
+However, very rarely does it turn out that inaccurate reporting by the carrier is the culprit - it's usually some of the common data hogs that can take us all by surprise if we're not careful.

 Common Data Hogs and Reducing Data Usage